To frack or not to frack

 One genuine risk is that methane can leak from the well.
 The boreholes are lined with steel and concrete to ensure than no gas can seep out into surrounding rock layers as it rises through the pipe.
-Last year, however, U.S. researchers found traces of methane in 80 per cent of the shallow drinking-water wells close to fracking sites that they tested.
+Last year, however, U.S. researchers found traces of methane in 80% of the shallow drinking-water wells close to fracking sites that they tested.
 They concluded that the methane was probably leaking into the water from faulty well casings, a problem that they say is relatively simple to fix.
 If methane escapes to the atmosphere, it is also a powerful greenhouse gas.
-A recent U.S. survey found that older wells tended to be very leaky, although newer wells with emissions-control measures captured 99 per cent of the methane.
+A recent U.S. survey found that older wells tended to be very leaky, although newer wells with emissions-control measures captured 99% of the methane.

 “Hydraulic fracturing has been used for more than 60 years,” notes Johann Plank, an expert at the Technische Universität München (TUM).
 “More than a million operations have been made with no serious incidents.
 Fracking is clearly less risky than drilling, which also takes place in the exploitation of traditional fossil resources.”
 Perhaps the biggest worry is that burning shale gas in power stations will contribute to climate change.
 In the U.S., increased shale gas use has helped lower carbon-dioxide emissions by replacing dirtier coal, “but the coal doesn’t disappear,” says Shipton.
 Instead, it is exported and burned elsewhere – including the EU.